mbr/ragstoriches/README.rst

 Pool).
 As long as you use it for fetching webpages, you never have to worry about blocking or exceeding concurrency limits.

-The ``context`` variable is arbitrary, but by convention a dictionary.
-It's a way of passing state from one scraper to another or sharing it.
-It is only passed on by ``ragstoriches`` and never touched otherwise.

 The ``url`` is the url to scrape and parse.

 Return values of scrapers are ignored.
-However, if a scraper is a generater (i.e. contains a yield statement), any value it yields must be a 3-tuple consisting of the name of a scraper, a context object and another url.
+However, if a scraper is a generater (i.e. contains a yield statement), any value it yields must be at least a 2-tuple consisting of the name of a scraper and another url.
 These are added to the queue of jobs to scrape.

 Good friends of ``ragstoriches`` are the `urlparse.urljoin